wojtekolek/eslint-config-wojtekolek/README.md

 - [typescript](https://www.npmjs.com/package/typescript)

 ## Using with Visual Studio Code
 If you are using VSC you may want a fully supported flow with eslint and prettier which will be triggered before saving a file.
 To achieve this first install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions for VSC.
-Next, add the following packages to your project `eslint` and `prettier-eslint` with the below command.
+Next, add the following packages to your project `eslint` with the below command.

 ``
-npm i --save-dev eslint prettier-eslint
+npm i --save-dev eslint
+``

+or

+``
+yarn add --dev eslint
 ``

 The final step is to add below config to your `settings.json` file.